dfandrich/rmtools/README.md

 ## Installation

-Run this to install the program from the source tree:
+Run this to install the program from the current git master branch:

+    python -m pip install https://github.com/dfandrich/rmtools/archive/refs/heads/master.tar.gz

+Or, this to install from the source tree:

     python3 -m pip install .

-Run this to run the unit test suite:
+Run one of these commands to run the unit test suite:

     pytest

-or

     python3 -m unittest

 ## Use